Which of the following events occurs during Meiosis I? | Channels for Pearson+

 1

-During Prophase I of Meiosis I, homologous chromosomes pair up in a process called synapsis.
-This pairing forms structures known as tetrads.

-While paired, homologous chromosomes exchange genetic material through a process called crossing over.
-This exchange occurs at points called chiasmata and increases genetic diversity.
+Recognize that during Meiosis I, homologous chromosomes (each consisting of two sister chromatids) pair up and then separate into two different cells.
+This is a key event that distinguishes Meiosis I from Meiosis II.

-Note that the separation of homologous chromosomes occurs during Anaphase I, which is distinct from the separation of sister chromatids that occurs in Meiosis II.
+Recall that the separation of homologous chromosomes occurs during Anaphase I of Meiosis I. This is different from Mitosis and Meiosis II, where sister chromatids separate.

+Note that DNA replication does not occur during Meiosis I. DNA replication happens prior to Meiosis during the S phase of the cell cycle.

+Understand that cytokinesis, the process of cytoplasm division, occurs at the end of Meiosis I, resulting in two cells.
+However, it does not occur twice during Meiosis I; it occurs once at the end of Meiosis I and once at the end of Meiosis II.

 Watch next